AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 ```

 -  Do not migrate unnecessary data from the `great_blog_index` index table.
--  The table `great_blog_publication` was renamed to `great_blog_post` in Magento 2, so data will be migrated to the new table.
+-  The table `great_blog_publication` was renamed to `great_blog_post` in Magento 2, so data is migrated to the new table.
-  - The `summary` field was renamed to `title`, so data will be migrated to the new field.
+  - The `summary` field was renamed to `title`, so data is migrated to the new field.
   - The `priority` field was removed and no longer exists in Magento 2.
   - The data in the `body` field has changed format and should be processed by the custom handler: `\Migration\Handler\GreatBlog\NewFormat`.
 -  A new ratings feature was developed for the "GreatBlog" extension in Magento 2.